This bloody good Halloween Bones Bark recipe is simple to make and is sure to be a hit at your Halloween party.

 Instructions

-- Add red food dye and a small amount of lard to the white vanilla chips.
+• Add red food dye and a small amount of lard to the white vanilla chips.
 Continue to stir.
 Keep adding red food dye until your chips reach a dark red color.
-You will need to add more lard as the dye seizes up the chips.
 Once you’ve reached the color of blood, remove the chips from the stove.
+Add more lard if needed to thin to desired consistency.

 Nutrition